iqual-ch/drupal-platform/docs/configuration.md

 > The `.ddev/config.yaml` is managed by the Drupal Platform and should not be modified manually.

 > [!WARNING]
 > The `.env` file in the root of the project is not supported by default.
-Neither DDEV nor the remote deployment on Upsun will pick up the file's contents by default.
+Neither DDEV nor the remote deployment on Upsun will pick up the file's contents.

-## Secrets
+### Secrets

 Local development secrets can be stored in `.ddev/.env` (git-ignored).
 This can be useful for storing sensitive API credentials as environment variables that can be loaded into the config in a settings file in Drupal (see Credentials in Config section).

-Remote deployment secrets on Platform.sh can be injected using [project or environment variables](#credentials-on-platformsh).
+Remote deployment secrets on Platform.sh can be injected using [project or environment variables](#credentials-on-upsun).

 ### SSH Authentication